MLotfy88/intelligence-mcp/README.md

 -   **Connection Issues**:
     -   Ensure the server is running (check the terminal where you ran `npm run start`).
     -   Ensure the `cwd` path in your MCP client configuration is correct and points to your project root.
-    -   Ensure the server name (`"roo-code-intelligence"`) in the client configuration matches the name specified in `src/index.ts`.
+    -   Ensure the server name (`"IntelliCodeMCP"`) in the client configuration matches the name specified in `src/index.ts`.
 -   **TypeScript Issues**:
     -   Ensure a correct `tsconfig.json` file exists in the project root.
     -   Ensure `tsconfig_path` in `.roo/code-intelligence.yaml` points to the correct path.